 Information about Losartan

-Losartan is used in the treatment of high blood pressure), Heart failure and prevention of heart attack and stroke.
+Losartan is used in the treatment of Hypertension (high blood pressure), Heart failure and prevention of heart attack and stroke.

 How losartan works